 When shopping for a shiny new car you think about the practicalities, such as space for the kids or a bit of off-road driving.
 But most of us are more concerned about its colour, performance, extras and if it makes you look cool.
 So a new car means you can tailor it to what you want.

-You'll also get a manufacturer warranty, won't have to face an MOT test for 3 years, and there may be special offers on servicing.
+And you get a manufacturer warranty, no MOT for 3 years, and maybe special offers on servicing to boot.

 Work out your budget

-- Car loan – If you need one, arrange it before visiting the dealer, you'll almost certainly get a better deal than their car finance.
+- Car loan – If you need to sort out financing your new car, take a look at what car loans are available to you before and how much you can spend going to the dealer – you'll almost certainly get a better deal than their car finance.